flaslam/chirp-backend/README.md

 Go to the [frontend repository](https://github.com/flaslam/chirp)

+## Technologies used on the frontend

+- TypeScript
+- Next.js (React)
+- Tailwind CSS

+## Technologies used on the backend

+- TypeScript
+- Node.js
+- Express.js
+- MongoDB
+- Passport.js

-## Running the development server
+## Running the backend locally

-Run the development server with the command:
+Run the application with the command:

 ```
 npm start